Leoendithas/AI-PM-Case-Studies/README.md

   - Always-on intervention was inherently disruptive (couldn’t “stay quiet”)
   - Decision: delay shipping; explore less intrusive / more natural modalities

-### 2) Sector-specific AI safety (gold dataset + eval pipeline)
+### 2) Sector-specific AI safety (ground-truth dataset + validation pipeline)
-**Why it matters:** Shows how to operationalise safety in a high-stakes environment using defensible evaluation, governance, and stakeholder-aware monitoring.
+**Why it matters:** Most “AI safety” guidance stays abstract.
+This case study shows how to operationalise it using defensible evaluation, governance, and stakeholder-aware monitoring.

 - 📄 Read: `sector-specific-ai-safety.md`
 - Highlights:
-  - Curated ~5,000 de-identified conversations and built an expert-annotated **gold dataset**
+  - Curated ~5,000 de-identified conversations and built an expert-annotated **ground-truth dataset**
   - Implemented **LLM-as-judge** evaluation with a second layer to reduce false positives
   - Designed **stakeholder-in-the-loop monitoring** with severity-aware thresholds and block/replace for severe categories
   - Guardrail installation and alerting are ongoing; focus is on building the measurement system to choose safer models